CX Reading List For Executives

 - Three Characteristics Of Transformational Leaders.
 Identifies what leaders need to do if they want to drive change in their organizations.

-If you can get your senior executives to spend 60 minutes reading through this material, then they should have a much better understanding about what it takes to build a more customer-centric organization.
-If they show some interest, then sign them up for the monthly CX Journal so they can continue on their CX learning journey.
+If your execs show interest in customer experience, then sign them up for the monthly CX Journal so they can continue on their CX learning journey.

-The bottom line: An informed senior executive is a critical CX asset.
+The bottom line: An informed executive is a critical CX asset.